The complexity of verifying the release-acquire semantics over register machines: Preliminaries

 \subsubsection{Adding Events}

-We define an operation $\addevent$ that adds a new event to an egraph, according to the rules given in \cref{add:event:fig}.
+We define an operation $\addevent$ that adds a new event to an egraph, according to the rules given in Figure \ref{add:event:fig}.

 If the new event $\wevent$ is a write event performed by a thread $\thread$, we add $\wevent$ to the set of events.
 Adding a write event does not affect the $\rfrel$ and $\corel$ relations.
+The $\porel$ is updated to an edge from all existing events of the thread $\thread$ to the new $\wevent$.
+In subsequent figures we will be drawing $\porel$ edges only between ``consecutive'' events (of any type).

 If the new event to be added is a read event $\revent$, then we also need to provide a write event $\wevent$ that already belongs to $\events$ from which $\revent$ will read its value.
 The events $\revent$ and $\wevent$ should have identical variables and values.
 We modify the $\porel$-relation in the same manner as we did for write events.
 We modify the $\rfrel$-relation by adding the new pair $\tuple{\wevent,\revent}$ indicating that $\revent$ is reading from $\wevent$.
-Finally, we update the coherence-order so that we maintain the invariant that the latter is a modification-order as defined in \cite{DBLP:conf/popl/LahavGV16}.
+Finally, we update the partial coherence order so that we maintain the invariant that the latter is a \textit{modification order} as was defined in \cite{DBLP:conf/popl/LahavGV16}.
+A modification order relation esentially orders write accesses per variable, so that reads are reading values only by writes that happened before them (via the $\hbrel$ relation) and are maximal according to the modification order.
 To that end, we consider $\wevent$ and $\revent$ to be sources and targets, and then search for write events $\pwevent$ that are $\hbrel$-before $\revent$ to connect to $\wevent$.